 Writing for Children:

-The Complete Idiot's Guide to Publishing Children's Books, 3rd Edition
+Complete Idiot's Guide to Publishing Children's Books

-You Can Write Children's Books
+to Write and Sell Children's Picture Books

-How to Write for Children and Get Published
+to Write for Children and Get Published

 These books have the overview information you will

 need to learn about writing for different age groups, word counts, editing,